xena1t/3dr1-vsibench/README.md

 This repository stitches together the [AIGeeksGroup/3D-R1](https://github.com/AIGeeksGroup/3D-R1) project and the VSI-Bench evaluation suite (via `thinking-in-space/lmms-eval`).
 Follow the instructions below to reproduce the exact integration used in this workspace and run VSI-Bench with 3D-R1 acting as the model backend.

+> **Looking for the upstream README?**
+> The official 3D-R1 documentation—including the paper links, citation block, training/data preparation walkthroughs, RL recipes, and case studies—is vendored in this repository at [`3D-R1/README.md`](./3D-R1/README.md).
+The summary below highlights the most commonly referenced sections so you can quickly navigate the upstream guide while setting up VSI-Bench.

+### Upstream 3D-R1 highlights

+* **Paper & assets:** [`3D-R1: Enhancing Reasoning in 3D VLMs for Unified Scene Understanding`](https://arxiv.org/abs/2507.23478) with project site, datasets, and released checkpoints linked at the top of the upstream README.
+* **Environment expectations:** CUDA 11.8, Python 3.9.16, and dependencies such as `torch==2.0.1+cu118`, `trimesh`, `Depth-Anything`, and `google-generativeai`.
+After installing Python packages, build the bundled `pointnet2` and accelerated `giou` extensions from source (see "Environment Setup" in the upstream README).
+* **Data preparation:** Download ScanNet-derived point clouds plus language annotations from ScanRefer, Nr3D, ScanQA, and the ScanNet split of 3D-LLM.
+Scene-30K can be synthesised locally via `script/synthesize_scene30K.sh` or downloaded from Hugging Face.
+* **Training scripts:** Supervised fine-tuning and RLHF entry points live under `script/train.generalist.sh` and `script/train.rl.sh`.
+* **Case studies:** The README showcases dense captioning, grounding, QA, dialogue, reasoning, and planning demos, along with news updates and a TODO list that tracks upcoming upstream releases (visualisation tutorial, Hugging Face demo, etc.).

+Use that upstream README when you need deeper information about the model architecture or training pipeline; keep reading below for the steps specific to VSI-Bench integration.

 > **Note**
+> The adapter automatically tries to import the official loader exposed by the upstream PyPI release (`three_dr1.pipeline:load_pipeline`).
+> Install that package directly or run `pip install -e 3D-R1` inside this repository so the vendored sources become importable.
-> The codebase currently wires 3D-R1 through environment-driven entry points defined in `three_dr1_bridge/__init__.py`.
-Point those hooks at your actual model loader and inference function before running evaluations.
-Runs abort with a helpful error if no entry point is configured; set `THREE_DR1_ALLOW_STUB=1` only when you deliberately want the placeholder predictions for smoke-tests (they return `0` for every example and will score `0.0`).
+> Otherwise, point `THREE_DR1_ENTRYPOINT` at your own loader function before running evaluations.
+> Export `THREE_DR1_ALLOW_STUB=1` only when you deliberately want the placeholder predictions for smoke-tests (they return `0` for every example and will score `0.0`).

 ---